fpereiracalvo/fjv-xcpu/README.md

 ## SinglePassCompiler

 The **SinglePassCompiler** is a class that define a sealed single pass compiler.
-It is an implementation about a compiler that only passing once time throught the source code.
+It is an implementation about a compiler that only passing once time throughout source code.
 All the labels are saved or resolved on the way.

 The constructor require two parameters:
 * IInstructionResolverProvider\<byte\>, for cpu instruction set.